SindhuraPisupati/IBM-Data-Science-portfolio/README.md

 8.Understand and apply various supervised and unsupervised Machine Learning models and algorithms to address real world challenges using Python.

 **Courses in IBM Data Science Certification**

-What is Data Science?
+1.Introduction to Data Science

-Tools for Data Science
+2.Data Science Tools

-Data Science Methodology
+3.The Data Science Method

-Python for Data Science
+4.Python Basics for Data Science

-Python Project for Data Science
+5.Python for Data Science Project

-SQL for Data Science with Python
+6.SQL for Data Science

-Data Analysis with Python
+7.Analyzing Data with Python

-Visualizing Data with Python
+8.Visualizing Data with Python

-Machine Learning with Python
+9.Machine Learning with Python:A Practical Introduction

-Machine Learning and Data Science Capstone project
+10.Machine Learning and Data Science Capstone project